Passenger Standards Conference (PSC)

 How are Passenger Standards developed?

 Industry standards simplify common processes and reduce cost and complexity.
 They allow airlines to work seamlessly with each other and with other stakeholders such as travel agents, airports, and governments.
 Standards reduce cost, encourage innovation and provide a better experience for passengers.
 Standards are developed and adopted under the IATA Conference structure, where all members are able to participate and vote.
 This activity is separate but complimentary with activity under the Industry Committees, which provide advice on policy and industry activity.
+This brochure (pdf) outlines the Conference structure as well as standards adoption and development procedures.

 The Passenger Standards Conference